isaacg1/isaacg1.github.io/_posts/2026-02-18-ai-homework.md

 I'll now start quoting parts of the answer, with my commentary below each part.

-    Yes — the coordinate process ({B_n}) does form a discrete-time Markov chain.
+> Yes — the coordinate process ({B_n}) does form a discrete-time Markov chain.

 As I said up front, this answer is wrong, I gave a counterexample.
 Let's see what the (incorrect) argument is.

-    Although Bol’s rule is phrased in terms of “left / right / straight”, which depends on the direction he was traveling just before reaching the intersection, that direction is actually determined by the last two positions.
+> Although Bol’s rule is phrased in terms of “left / right / straight”, which depends on the direction he was traveling just before reaching the intersection, that direction is actually determined by the last two positions.

 This is enough information to determine that the correct answer is no, `{B_n}` does is not a DTMC.
 A DTMC must be determined by the single last position, not the last two.
 So this sentence contradicts the answer above.

-    Hence the distribution of the next position depends only on the present coordinate (B_n), not on the entire earlier history.
+> Hence the distribution of the next position depends only on the present coordinate (B_n), not on the entire earlier history.

 Alas, the very next sentence flips back again, now claiming that the next position only depends on the present position, not the last two.

-    We formalize this below.
+> We formalize this below.

 When you've already contradicted yourself twice in three sentences, formalizing isn't necessarily going to help.

-    Step 1: What must be checked
+> Step 1: What must be checked

 This section is an (accurate) recitation of the definition of a Markov chain.
-This might seem trivial, but in the Advanced Queueing Theory case it can't even manage to recite a statement from a document that it cleared was trained on, so it's not automatic.
+This might seem trivial, but in the Advanced Queueing Theory case it can't even manage to recite a statement from a document that it clearly was trained on, so it's not automatic.

-    None of these options sends him back along the road he just used.
+> None of these options sends him back along the road he just used.
 Hence B_{n+1} != B_{n-1} for all n >= 1.

 This line correctly states the no-backtracking property which was at the core of the counterexample I gave above.
 This could be part of a valid counterexample.

-    So once Bol leaves the origin, he never revisits any intersection.
+> So once Bol leaves the origin, he never revisits any intersection.
 Therefore every visited coordinate occurs at most once in the sequence.

 And alas again, the answer immediately goes wrong again.
 The no-backtracking property stated above correctly states that Bol can't revisit an intersection after two steps.
 But on this line, that's transmuted into a claim that Bol can never revisit anywhere, which is just false: Bol can go around a block, turning left three times, and end up where he started.

-    Step 3: The incoming direction is determined by the current coordinate
+> Step 3: The incoming direction is determined by the current coordinate

 This section is more nonsense built off of the final line of the last section, which itself was nonsense.

-    Because no intersection is ever revisited, if we know the present location (B_n=(x,y)), then: there is exactly one neighbor from which Bol must have arrived, therefore his incoming direction at (B_n) is uniquely determined.
+> Because no intersection is ever revisited, if we know the present location (B_n=(x,y)), then: there is exactly one neighbor from which Bol must have arrived, therefore his incoming direction at (B_n) is uniquely determined.

 This reasoning does not follow.
 "No revisiting" is a separate property from "unique predecessor", and neither implies the other.

 Consider a path that, if the current direction is west, randomly chooses between straight and right, if the current direction is north randomly chooses between right and left, and if the current direction is east randomly chooses between left and straight.
 This path with zig-zag back and forth in the east-west direction, but always progressing towards the north.
 It will never revisit a position on any sample path.
 But it does not have unique predecessors: Each position can be visited from the west, east, or south.

-    Step 4: Transition probabilities depend only on (B_n)
+> Step 4: Transition probabilities depend only on (B_n)

 The argument now progresses with this "unique predecessor" nonsense, which is the nonsense that's necessary to justify the original answer, rather than realize it was wrong.